gbarre/capsule-api/README.md

 # To apply a migration of the database.
 FLASK_APP=server.py CAPSULE_API_CONFIG=config-dev.yml python -m flask db upgrade

-# And then, to run the capsule-api server.
+# And then, to run a dev/test capsule-api server (not relevant for a production server).
 python -Wd server.py -c config-dev.yml
 ```